Jrue Holiday's trade

 Jrue Holiday Trade

-Jrue Holiday plays for the Boston Celtics.
-Throughout his successful NBA career, Holiday is known for being one of the best perimeter defenders in the league.
+Jrue Randall Holiday is an American professional basketball guard for the Boston Celtics in the 2025 NBA season.
 Born on June 12, 1990, in Los Angeles, California, Holiday first played basketball at Campbell Hall School in Studio City, where he was a five-star basketball prospect.
-Later, he played at UCLA, where he played alongside future NBA talent Darren Collison.
-In the 2009 NBA Draft, Holiday was by the Philadelphia 76ers with the 17th overall pick.
-Holiday quickly established himself as a defensive stalwart with an uncanny ability to disrupt opposing offenses.
-His defensive prowess has culminated in six All-Defensive Team selections.
+Later, he played at UCLA, where he played alongside Darren Collison.
+The Philadelphia 76ers selected Holiday as the 17th overall pick in the first round of the 2009 NBA Draft.

 Suns received: Jusuf Nurkic (via Blazers), Grayson Allen (via Bucks), Keon Johnson (via Blazers), and Nassir Little (via Blazers).

-After several negotiations, the Boston Celtics emerged as the ideal landing spot for Jrue Holiday.
-In a subsequent trade, the Trail Blazers traded Holiday to Boston in exchange for Malcolm Brogdon, Robert Williams, and a package of draft assets, including a 2024 first-round pick from the Golden State Warriors and an unprotected 2029 first-round pick from the Celtics.
+After several negotiations, Jrue Holiday was traded to the Boston Celtics.
+In a subsequent trade, the Trail Blazers traded Holiday to Boston in exchange for Malcolm Brogdon, Robert Williams, a 2024 first-round pick from the Golden State Warriors and an unprotected 2029 first-round pick from the Celtics, as per NBA's official website.

 A. Jrue Holiday plays for the Boston Celtics.